gabriel-garcez/ImplicoQAChallenge/README.md

 # 🚨 Atention
-Some Features of the Website is not working such as update the quantity of the product in the cart, so once it is a Functional Error.
-The automation framework may fail in the execution because the test is being covered.
+Some Features of the Website is not working such as update the quantity of the product in the cart, so once it is a Functional Error, the automation framework may fail in the execution because the test is being covered.

 # ✚ Aditional Features